top of page

 For start-ups and small companies committed to using business as a force for good.

-The Pending B Corp status is designed for early-stage companies who are not yet eligible for certification, as a way to signal to stakeholders their commitment to become a certified B Corp.
+The Pending B Corp status was designed for early-stage companies who are not yet eligible for certification, as a way to signal to stakeholders their commitment to become a certified B Corp.
 The B Corp Certification is based on the verified practices and policies of a company over the 12 months, and as early-stage companies do not have such operational data, they are not yet eligible for the B Corporation Certification.
-(See how B Lab defines the start of operations for a company.)

 Although early-stage companies do not need to become Pending B Corps to pursue the B Corp Certification later on, it provides a valuable framework to identify areas for development before transitioning to a full-fledge B Corp after 12 months.

-To become a Pending B Corp, companies are required to:
+To become a Pending B Corp, companies were required to:

-1. Meet the B Corp legal requirement: amend your company Constitution to legally commit to considering your impact on your company’s key stakeholders.
+1. Meet the B Corp legal requirement: amend their company Constitution to legally commit to considering their impact on their company’s key stakeholders.

-2. Complete and submit a prospective B Impact Assessment: ensure that you understand the requirements of the B Corp Certification and identify the right policies and practices to put in place as your company grows.
-The prospective B Impact Assessment does not need to be verified by B Lab, so you will not receive a verified score.
+2. Complete and submit a prospective B Impact Assessment: this ensured that the company understand the requirements of the B Corp Certification and identify the right policies and practices to put in place as it grows.
+The prospective B Impact Assessment is not verified by B Lab.

 bottom of page